SpaceXpanse/Whitepaper/README.md

  -->
 ----
 *Further sophistication of the subject is covered in the [Whitepaper](https://github.com/SpaceXpanse/Whitepaper/wiki)*.
-*Even more sophistication of the subject and more thechnical data will covered in the upcoming [Yellowpaper](https://github.com/#)*.
+*Even more sophistication of the subject and technical data will covered in the upcoming [Yellowpaper](https://github.com/#)*.
 *To get a notion of the time table and completeness of these intentions, visit [Roadmap](https://github.com/SpaceXpanse/Roadmap)*.

 ----